alan-turing-institute/learningmachines/doc/infrastructure/MLPlatforms.md

 # Pre-Existing Commercial Tools

 All (at least many of) the big cloud platforms have services available that I think do most of what we're trying to achieve, i.e. providing ways to train, deploy, version control and monitor models.
 Databricks also seems to be a very popular tool in this area, and MLflow is an open sourced package from the same company.
 Azure, for example, has Databricks available on Azure ML.

+- **Weights & Balances:** Maybe similar to MLFlow: https://www.wandb.com/ Tim mentioned it as something added to Safe Haven for DSSG.
+Free for personal use but not open source I think.

 # Outstanding Questions